The FiiO FA7 is the company’s first-ever 3D printed universal monitor. Comprising of a quad balanced armature design, the FA7 is priced at $299.99

 The FA7 is built with a 3D face-plate design with a shimmering patterns design that reflects the light.
 It is very mesmerizing and you may not be able to move your eyes off it for a good while.

 The edges on the faceplate are fused with the transparent body seamlessly.
 There are virtually no bubbles on the main enclosure finish.
-The build is very solid and design is consistent on the cable connectors using fitting molded transparent parts with matching colors to the earphone faceplates.
+The build is very solid and the design is consistent on the cable connectors using fitting molded transparent parts with matching colors to the earphone faceplates.

 Just in case you are wondering, they are indeed quite light at 5.3 per side despite their solid-fill build.